 Since even professional-produced feminized seeds don’t offer a 100% guarantee of all seeds being female (usually 99.9%), growers still need to look out for male crops.
 Still, the chance of that happening is hugely diminished.

-While some feminized seeds are indeed autoflowering, others will grow up and become standard regular photoperiod strains that need a change in light duration to start flowering.
+While some feminized seeds are indeed autoflowering, others will grow up and become standard regular photoperiod strains.

 To conclude, some feminized seeds will sprout to become autoflowering cannabis plants, while others will become photoperiod plants, depending on their genetic characteristics.

 Yes, some feminized seeds can become autoflower plants.
 For that to happen, a plant with the characteristics of both a ruderalis and regular photoperiod plant has to be feminized.